What Depression Teaches Us About Brain Health, Gratitude and Healing | Dr Kristin Francis

-This week on the Bountifull Podcast, we’re joined by Dr. Kristin Francis, psychiatrist, educator, and passionate advocate for brain health.
-In this honest and practical conversation, we explore the spectrum of mental health—from depression and anxiety to resilience and wellness—and how we can begin to understand our brains with more clarity, compassion, and curiosity.
+This week on the Bountifull Podcast, we’re joined by Dr Kristin Francis, psychiatrist, educator, and passionate advocate for brain health.
+In this honest and practical conversation, we explore what depression actually is, how mental health exists on a spectrum, and how we can understand our brains with more compassion and less shame.

 Kristin offers a powerful reframe: our brains are organs, just like our hearts or livers.
-And yet we treat them with shame instead of support.
-Together we talk about what depression actually is, how to recognise when we or someone we love might be struggling, and why healing is possible—with the right help, evidence-based treatments, and a little bit of hope.
+And yet we often treat brain health with silence or stigma instead of support.
+Together we talk about how to recognise when we or someone we love might be struggling, what is happening in the brain during depression, and why recovery is possible with the right help, evidence-based treatment, and hope.

 Dr. Kristin Francis is an Assistant Professor of Clinical Psychiatry at the University of Utah’s Huntsman Mental Health Institute.
 Board certified in both Adult Psychiatry and Child & Adolescent Psychiatry, she has trained at the Mayo Clinic and spent her career supporting individuals and families through some of their hardest moments.
 Kristin specialises in treating depression, anxiety, eating disorders, and other psychiatric conditions using family-based, evidence-informed approaches.
 She’s also a passionate educator and speaker, known for making mental health approachable, actionable, and hopeful.
-Through her work, she advocates for reducing stigma and helping people understand that brain health is just health—and that recovery is possible.
+Through her work, she advocates for reducing stigma and helping people understand that brain health is just health and that recovery is possible.

-In This Episode, You’ll Discover:
+In This Podcast Episode, You’ll Discover

 🧠 Mental Health Is Brain Health – Why we need to treat the brain like any other organ, and how stigma is holding us back from healing.